jakewc12/Reversi/ReversiGame/README.md

 its coordinate locations in (Q,R,S) form. ex (0,0,0).
 A hexagon can be un-highlighted by clicking on anywhere on the screen, including the same hexagon.

+The Strategy that we implemented to capture the most tiles in a turn was implemented in the CaptureMostTilesStrategy class.
+It is designed to go through every legal move for the given player and return the coordinate of the title that would capture the highest number of discs in a turn.
-Breaking a tie for strategy: For our strategy, in the event of a tie, we broke this tie by choosing the coordinate with the most negative R coordinate and Q coordinate closest to 0.
-This would represent the top-left most coordintae.
+Breaking a tie for strategy: For our strategy
+, in the event of a tie, we broke this tie by choosing the coordinate with the most negative R coordinate and Q coordinate closest to 0.
+This would represent the top-left most coordinate.

 Screenshots: